telerik/xamarin-forms-docs/controls/calendar/styling/calendar-styling-appointments.md

 ---
-title: Calendar Appointments Styling
+title: Appointments Styling
-page_title: Calendar Appointments Styling
+page_title: Appointments Styling
 position: 4
 slug: calendar-styling-appointments
 ---

-# Calendar Appointments Styling
+# Appointments Styling

 > Appointments cannot be customized in WindowsPhone.
 This is why the following properties are applicable for iOS and Android, only.